ATESAM-ABDULLAH/Coursera/Google Data Analytics/Capstone/Case Study 1/README.md

 ## Data Source
 The analysis leverages Cyclistic’s historical trip data, available for exploration.
 However, privacy constraints prohibit connecting pass purchases to individuals' information for location or multiple pass purchases.
+Data can be found at [Trip-data](https://divvy-tripdata.s3.amazonaws.com/index.html).

 ### Data Organization
 The dataset contains ride details such as ride_id, rideable_type, start and end stations, coordinates, and member type.
 It's organized with columns indicating ride details and member types.